strongqa/docs.howitzer-framework.io/README.md

 You could use a **free** account in past, but now it is required paid account to configure routes.
 Follow the below steps to create an account:

 1. Sign up [here](https://mailgun.com/signup).
-2. Login and copy your API Key.
+2. Login and copy your Private API Key.
-3. Open the `config/default.yml` file of your project, find the **mailgun_key** setting and paste the API key there.
+3. Open the `config/custom.yml` file of your project, paste the **mailgun_key** setting and paste the Private API key there.
 4. Browse to the MailGun web page again and copy the mailgun domain, i.e. 'sandboxbaf443d4c81b43d0b64a413805dc6f68.mailgun.org'
 5. Open the `config/default.yml` file of your project again, find the **mailgun_domain** setting and paste the mailgun domain there.
 6. Open the MailGun web page again and navigate to the **Routes** menu.